schmittnieto/schmittnieto.github.io/_posts/2024-11-16-azure-stack-hci-azure-virtual-desktop.md

 ![RDP Shortpath 3](/assets/img/post/2024-11-17-azure-stack-hci-avd/rdpsp03.png){: style="border: 2px solid grey;"}

 This concludes our review of RDP Shortpath and the advantages it provides.
-An interesting comment from microsoft that goes unnoticed is that it is not recommended to use RDP Sortpath via TCP VPNs because it congests the TCP (link to the warning).
+An interesting comment from microsoft that goes unnoticed is that it is not recommended to use RDP Sortpath via TCP VPNs because it congests the TCP ([link to the warning](https://learn.microsoft.com/en-us/azure/virtual-desktop/rdp-shortpath?tabs=managed-networks#how-rdp-shortpath-works)).

+If you're using other VPN types to connect to Azure, we recommend using a UDP-based VPN.
+While most TCP-based VPN solutions support nested UDP, they add inherited overhead of TCP congestion control, which slows down RDP performance.
+{: .notice--info}

 ## Conclusion